akka/akka/akka-docs/rst/scala/cluster-sharding.rst

 shard.
 The sharding algorithm must be the same on all nodes in a running cluster.
 It can be changed after stopping all nodes in the cluster.

-A simple sharding algorithm that works fine in most cases is to take the ``hashCode`` of the entity identifier modulo number of shards.
+A simple sharding algorithm that works fine in most cases is to take the absolute value of the ``hashCode`` of the entity identifier modulo number of shards.
+As a convenience this is provided by the ``ShardRegion.HashCodeMessageExtractor``.

 Messages to the entities are always sent via the local ``ShardRegion``.
 The ``ShardRegion`` actor reference for a named entity type is returned by ``ClusterSharding.start`` and it can also be retrieved with ``ClusterSharding.shardRegion``.